 These brown butter glazed carrots are a delicious side dish perfect for Thanksgiving, Christmas or celebratory meal.
 Caramelized Carrots have the perfect balance of sweet, salty and savory and are perfect to serve a crowd as part of a larger meal.

-I don’t know about you, but when it comes to the Thanksgiving and Christmas menus, I am all about the sides!
+I don’t know about you, but when it comes to the Thanksgiving, Easter, and Christmas menus, I am all about the sides!
 These roasted carrots are so well flavored and really add a zing to your celebration meal!

 How to Make Caramelized Carrots

 Heat oven to 375°F and spray a shallow, rimmed baking dish/pan (just large enough to hold the carrots) with cooking spray.

 The carrots should be close in size for baking.
 If they are on the thin size, use as is.
 If they are on the large size, cut them in half lengthwise.
 Just try to have the carrots as close to the same size as possible.